 The Rotary Museum of Police and Corrections and the Evolution of Education Museum are two historical building museums operated by the Prince Albert Historical Society.
 They are located on the south edge of Prince Albert, adjacent to the Tourism Centre.

-A tour guide will show you artifacts and archival documents which tell the story of law enforcement in Prince Albert and Western Canada since 1884.
+During the summer opening season, a tour guide will show you artefacts and archival documents which tell the story of law enforcement in Prince Albert and Western Canada since 1884.
+Off-season visits to the museum from September to April require an appointment.
+Please contact the Historical Museum during regular business hours to arrange a tour.

-A tour guide will show you artifacts and archival documents which tell the story of how students were taught in the early 1900’s.
+During the summer opening season, a tour guide is available to show you artefacts and archival documents which tell the story of how students were taught in the early 1900’s.
+Off-season visits to the museum from September to April require an appointment.
+Please contact the Historical Museum during regular business hours to arrange a tour.

 Evolution Of Education Museum